 At the centre of 130 acres of beautifully cultivated gardens, Fontainebleau is the only royal and imperial château to have been continuously inhabited for seven centuries.
 With over 1500 rooms this castle provides an unparalleled view of French history and architecture.
 Take a look at the sumptuous ornaments of the variety of royal apartments, Napoleon III’s theatre, and its three chapels.
 Just pretend to belong to the entourage and smile at the camera!

 One of the bike routes during your 8-day Seine Valley tour starts in medieval Chateau-Landon.
 Make sure you pose well in front of the beautifully situated 13th-century Abbey of Saint-Séverin, which is nowadays a retirement home.
 Continue to the sleepy town of Ferrières with its old, but wonderfully preserved town centre, where you’ll find yet another splendid monastery in the middle of the narrow streets.
 Smile and… *click*!

 Bridges and canals in Montargis

-The river Loing runs straight through the heart of the town, what makes it a truly photogenic location.
-Unfortunately this former royal residence was destroyed by fire in the 16th century, but the charming canals are still there, decorated with lots of flowers.
-Nicknamed ‘Venice of the Gâtinais’ Montargis is a real gem: canals, bridges and houses along the waterside.
+The river Loing runs straight through the heart of Montargis, making it a truly photogenic location.
+Unfortunately, this former royal residence was destroyed by fire in the 16th century, but the charming canals are still there, decorated with lots of flowers.
+Nicknamed ‘Venice of the Gâtinais,’ Montargis is a real gem, with canals, bridges and houses along the waterside.
 All this means lots of great photo opportunities.